temach/reports/FIA-Lab-3.1-DNS1.md

 (source: https://askubuntu.com/questions/1149364/why-is-resolvectl-no-longer-included-in-bionic-and-whats-the-alternative and https://www.ctrl.blog/entry/systemd-resolved.html)

 This are my usage statistics for the last 30 minutes, because previously I had disabled the systemd-resolved.service.
 Every cache hit is a success.
-To check the effectiveness of the caching server we can also compare the time to resolve a DNS query (using `drill` utility from `ldnsutils` package) from the remove server vs the cache.
+To check the effectiveness of the caching server we can also compare the time to resolve a DNS query (using `drill` utility from `ldnsutils` package) from the remote server vs the cache.

 Below is the result of sending two queries to a government website in New Zeland, note the `Query time` parameter that is 0 for the second query because the query result is cached: